koeir/homelab-public/archlinux/installation/steps/compiled.md

 > This guide assumes that your machine is compatible with TPM2.
 > This guide includes commands to follow and explains them, but it is recommended to actually research about each command if you don't already recognize/understand them.
 > This installation does NOT include desktop environments and is designed for home server use.
+>
+> I suggest reading the _ArchWiki_ documentation while you follow this guide.

 # ISO Flashing